S3ak/fed-astro/src/pages/en/semester-project-2/brief.md

 ## Learning outcomes

 - To be able to build a website using HTML, CSS and JavaScript.
-- To be able to use a REST API to fetch data from a Headless CMS.
+- To be able to use a REST API to fetch data from a API.
 - To ba able to test your website.
 - To be able to use a JavaScript to add functionality to your website.
 - To be able deploy your website to a hosting platform.